seancmonahan/dactyl-chimera-keyboard/docs/index.md

 Dactyl Chimera (DC) is a split keyboard with 5 rows and 6 columns in each half.
 It has 60 keys, similar to a 60% keyboard.

 DC is NOT a medical tool.
-I have not studied ergonomics or anatomy.
-I design keyboards in this style simply because I dislike stablilizers.
+I have not studied ergonomics or human anatomy.
+I made this keyboard because I dislike stablilizers.

-DC is a "test bench" keyboard.
+Dactyl Chimera is a "test bench" keyboard.
 It prioritizes adjustability and experimentation, but sacrifices beauty, sound profile, and portability.

 Dactyl Chimera is compaible only with MX-style keyswitches.
 It is not compatible with Choc, Alps, or any brand of optical switch.

+If all that sounds good to you, then let us begin!

 ## Designing your keyboard layout: